 Women live longer than men.
 Though it sounds nice to live a longer life, it also means you likely need to save more for retirement than your male counterparts.

 Investing is something you can take part in during your whole adult life.
-It’s an especially important thing to think about when you plan for retirement because investing grows the amount of money you are able to save.
+It’s an especially important thing to think about when you plan for retirement because investing grows the amount of money you can save.
 Stocks, bonds, and CDs are easy ways to start investing.
 Read our Basics of Investing page for more information.

 Setting up health insurance plans, life insurance plans, and living wills is important for every family.
 Whether you are single or have a partner who also needs coverage, make sure to talk to your employer about health insurance plans.
 Also, do your research on life insurance to ensure your family is taken care of in the event of your passing.